Safe House Black History Museum

 Visit website: www.safehousemuseum.org

-» View the moving oral history of the Safe House Black History Museum on our sister platform, Voices of Alabama.
+» CLICK HERE to view the moving oral history of the Safe House Black History Museum.